-MAP-21 established that eligible capital projects shall be funded at a minimum 55 percent for traditional type 5310 projects.
-OTO has elected to use 35 percent for New Freedom type projects and 10 percent shall be used for administrative fees.
+Federal transportation Law requires that not less than 55 percent of a recipient's Section 5310 funds be available for capital projects that are "traditional" Section 5310 projects.
+OTO has elected to use 35 percent of the Section 5310 funds for other eligible capital and operating projects, including New Freedom type projects and 10 percent shall be used for administrative fees.
 Grant awards may be used for capital projects or operating expenses as described under FTA Circular 9070.1G Section III eligible projects.

 Depending on which type of assistance is being applied for, project sponsors are required to match different percentages to the federal share of eligible expenses.
-The share for capital expenses is a minimum of 20 percent local funding with a maximum of 80 percent federal funding of the total eligible cost of the project.
+The share for "traditional" capital projects is a minimum of 20 percent local funding with a maximum of 80 percent federal funding of the total eligible cost of the project.
 Operating expense is 50/50 (federal/local) split.
 All local match funds must be provided from sources other than the federal Department of Transportation.
 Matching funds could come from a number of nonfederal sources such as state or local appropriations, tax revenues, private donations, service revenues, net income generated from advertising and concession, non-cash share such as donations, volunteered services, or other in-kind contributions are eligible as a local match, so long as the value of each is documented and supported, and are a cost that would otherwise be eligible under the program, other Non-department of Transportation federal funds that are eligible to be expended for transportation.
+Income from contracts to provide human service transportation may be used either to reduce the net project cost (treated as revenue) or to provide local match for Section 5310 operating assistance.